Middlesbrough: Christianity

 The Church of England Middlesbrough deanery is in the Archdeaconry of Cleveland with Stokesley (west), Guisborough (east), Whitby (south east) and Northern Ryedale (south) and Mowbray (south west).
 It is in the Diocese of York and Province of York.

-Middlesbrough is the seat of the Roman Catholic Diocese of Middlesbrough, created on 20 December 1878 from the Diocese of Beverley.
-St. Mary's Cathedral is the diocese's mother church, it is in Coulby Newham as a replacement to the original St Mary's in the town centre.
-The present bishop is the Right Reverend Terence Patrick Drainey, 7th Bishop of Middlesbrough, who was ordained on Friday 25 January 2008.
-Churches of the Sacred Heart, St Bernadette's and St Clare of Assisi are also in the town.
+The town is the seat of the Roman Catholic Diocese of Middlesbrough, created on 20 December 1878 from the Diocese of Beverley.
+St. Mary's Cathedral is the diocese's mother church, it is in Coulby Newham and replaced the original St Mary's in the town centre.
+Right Reverend Terence Patrick Drainey retired as the 7th Bishop of Middlesbrough on 22 December 2025, and the Bishop of Leeds, Marcus Stock, was appointed as Apostolic Administrator of the Diocese of Middlesbrough in his place.
+Churches dedicated to the Sacred Heart, St Bernadette and St Clare of Assisi are also in the town.